jed-harwood/SGM/README.md

 ## Data
 To load a dataset into the working environment, run `data("<dataname>")`.
 For more information on a given dataset, please run `?<dataname>`.

-`stocks`: log-returns of $283$ S&P 500 stocks from January 1, 2007 to January 1, 2011, obtained via the R package `quantmod`.
+`stocks`: (standardized) log-returns of $283$ S&P 500 stocks from January 1, 2007 to January 1, 2011, obtained via the R package `quantmod`.

 `gar1`:  A list object that contains:
 1. `data`: data simulated under a `GAR(1)` model.